 Our potential therapeutic products involve editing the human genome.
 The clinical and commercial success of our potential products will depend in part on public understanding and acceptance of the use of genome editing therapy for the prevention or treatment of human diseases.
+To date, only one genome editing therapy has been approved for sale by the FDA.
 Public attitudes may be influenced by claims that genome editing is unsafe, unethical, or immoral, and, consequently, our products may not gain the acceptance of the public or the medical community.
 Adverse public attitudes may adversely impact our ability to enroll clinical trials.
 Moreover, our success will depend upon physicians prescribing, and their patients being willing to receive, treatments that involve the use of product candidates we develop in lieu of, or in addition to, existing treatments with which they are already familiar and for which greater clinical data may be available.